-A real-life use cases of such analysis is Sleep.ai that detects teeth grinding and snoring sounds during sleep.
-The solution created by AltexSoft for a Dutch healthcare startup helps dentists identify and monitor bruxism to eventually understand causes of this abnormality and treat it.
+A real-life use case of such analysis is Sleep.ai which detects teeth grinding and snoring sounds during sleep.
+The solution created by AltexSoft for a Dutch healthcare startup helps dentists identify and monitor bruxism to eventually understand the causes of this abnormality and treat it.

-Time period is how long a certain sound lasts or, in other words, how many seconds it take to complete one cycle of vibrations.
+Time period is how long a certain sound lasts or, in other words, how many seconds it takes to complete one cycle of vibrations.

 Amplitude is the sound intensity measured in decibels (dB) which we perceive as loudness.